 Spa services.
 You can learn more here.

 Alcoholic beverages.
 We have Indonesian beer and imported wine available for purchase.

 Dinner in Sorong following your stay with us.
 Breakfast is included at the hotel.

 Internet usage.
 Our satellite connection provides us with very limited bandwidth.
 You may connect to the internet with our computer in the Dive Centre at a rate of 0.37 USD per minute.
-Or you may purchase unlimited usage on your own device for 50 Euros/7 nights, 65 Euros/9 nights, and 75 Euros/12 nights.
+Or you may purchase unlimited usage on your own device for 55 USD/7 nights, 72 USD/9 nights, and 85 USD/12 nights.
 The first 10 minutes are free so you can test the speed for yourself.

 Q: What sort of payment do you accept for incidentals incurred during my stay?